jwbuurlage/Bulk/README.md

 - `cpp` for multi-core systems using standard C++ threading support
 - `mpi` for distributed environments using MPI
-- `epiphany` for programs compiled for the [Parallella](http://www.parallella.org) development board

 The examples in the `examples` directory work for every backend.
 To build them, do the following.
 The backends (e.g. `cpp`, `mpi`) are built optionally, just remove or add the option if you do not require them.